Automation MCP Server Features Blog Pricing Contact

 Dynamics 365 field mapping reference

-Standard Dynamics 365 invoice entity fields and their InvoiceXML parameter equivalents:
+Standard Dynamics 365 invoice entity fields and their InvoiceXML JSON paths (all live inside the invoice object):

-Your seller details (name, VAT number, address, IBAN) are typically static — store them as Power Automate Environment Variables rather than fetching from Dataverse on every run.
+Your seller details (name, VAT number, address, IBAN) are typically static, so store them as Power Automate Environment Variables rather than fetching from Dataverse on every run.

 Why this beats building it into your Dynamics customisation